 Sunblock is now considered a huge problem on the reef, the chemicals destroy marine life.
 Therefore, either get a safe product such as this one, or cover yourself as fully as possible with sunsuits, rashies and so on.
 In stinger season you will have to be fully covered anyway.

-We generally wear our swimmers under our regular clothes for the journey out but after being in the water all day you will certainly want something warm and dry to change into for the return trip.
+We generally wear our swimmers under our regular clothes for the journey out but after being in the water all day you will want something warm and dry to change into for the return trip.
 There are toilets or changing rooms on the boats or pontoons if you need them.
+Some boats will have a fresh water shower to rinse off at the end of the day

 Underwater cameras are questionable.
 I’ve never got decent pictures with a disposable nor with the kids’ cheap waterproof digitals ( although the above photo of my son on the surface was taken with a waterproof camera similar to this one) .